 BIA Wildland Fire Management Policy

-The Wildland Fire and Aviation Program Management and Operations Guide (Blue Book) is a reference that documents policy for management and operations of the BIA Wildland Fire and Aviation Management Programs.
+The Interagency Standards for Fire and Fire Aviation Operations Guide (Red Book) is a reference that documents policy for management and operations of the interagency wildland fire and aviation management programs.
 Information presented in it is based on current policy and provides program guidance to ensure safe, consistent, efficient and effective wildland fire and aviation operations.